-Magilligan Benone - Bathing Water Profile Benone beach, County Londonderry, Northern Ireland
+Magilligan Benone - Bathing Water Profile

-Current bathing water classification Bathing Water Classification There are currently no daily water quality predictions (forecasts) available at Magilligan Benone.
+Bathing Water Profiles are designed to help the public make an informed choice before bathing, providing detailed information on the physical characteristics of each bathing water as well as assessing the pollution risk to each site.
+They are a requirement of The Quality of Bathing Water Regulations (Northern Ireland) 2008 and are reviewed in line with these regulations.
+Current bathing water classification for Magilligan Benone can be found at - Bathing Water Classification There are currently no daily water quality predictions (forecasts) available at Magilligan Benone.
 There is general advice not to bathe during or up to 48hrs after heavy or prolonged rainfall.
-Description Magilligan Benone bathing water is located on Northern Ireland's north coast.
-Approximately 4km in length, Magilligan Benone bathing water is contiguous with Magilligan Downhill bathing water.
-The sandy beach backs onto an extensively well-established sand dune system.
-Benone beach is the focus for the Benone caravan park and tourist complex which includes public toilets, a café, and a caravan park /camping area.
+Description Magilligan Benone bathing water is located on Northern Ireland's north coast and is contiguous with Magilligan Downhill bathing water having a combined length of approximately 4km.
+The sandy beach backs onto an extensively well-established sand dune system but is also the focus for the Benone caravan park and tourist complex which includes public toilets, a café, and a caravan park /camping area.
 The immediate catchment is rural, with no significant urban area, apart from the tourist complex.
 The Umbra River which enters the bathing area flows predominantly through agricultural land.
 Site Details Local council area - Causeway Coast and Glens Borough Council Year of designation - 1988 Water sampling location - Lat 55.16821, Long -6.87561 Potential Pollution and measures to reduce impact on site: The potential sources of pollution have been split into three categories; wastewater (sewage) treatment works discharges, wastewater systems in urban areas and rural source pollution, including agriculture.
-DAERA Marine and Fisheries Division work with NIEA and other departments to identify and resolve sources of pollution.
+DAERA Marine and Fisheries Division work with the Northern Ireland Environment Agency (NIEA) and other departments to identify and resolve sources of pollution.
 Wastewater (sewage) treatment works discharges.

 Sewage from the Magilligan Benone area is treated at Magilligan Point WWTW which discharges to the Atlantic Ocean almost 6km west of the bathing water.
 This WWTW treats sewage from Drumvalley, Aughil, MoD Magilligan and HMP Magilligan.
 Effluent receives tertiary treatment in the form of year-round bacteria reduction.
 This is one small wastewater treatment works in the vicinity of the bathing water, approximately 4kms inland.
 Wastewater systems in urban areas.